dhrubajyoti98/dhrubajyoti98.github.io/res_pub_conf.md

 - Characterizing high-dimensional dynamical systems.
 - Studying various phenomena in complex-networked dynamical systems.

-I am also interested in exploring the applications of high performance computing in various physics simulations.
+I am also interested in exploring the applications of high performance computing in various physics simulations using APIs like OpenMP and OpenACC.

 ---